MCoelho222/MCoelho222/README.md

 - I have a PhD in water resources and environmental engineer.
 I learned a lot about python in this period.
 - I have created many algorithms for analyses of water resources time series using numpy, scipy, pandas and matplotlib.
 - 👀 Right now, I’m interested in machine learning and artificial intelligence.
-- 🌱 I’m currently pursuing a postgraduate in artificial intelligence.
+- 🌱 I’ve just completed a postgraduate in artificial intelligence.
 - 📫 How to reach me ...
 - e-mail: mcoelho2011@hotmail.com